braz/DublinR-ML-treesandforests/index.md

     * True/False refers to Correctness
 * ROC curves are a technique from signal detection theory that presents the balance between the hit rate and the false alarm rate of a classifier
   * What is the best threshold to distinguish between the absence of presence of a given signal
-  * Dependant on the i) the signal's strength, ii) noise variance, and iii) the false alarm rate or the desired hit rate
+  * Dependent on the i) the signal's strength, ii) noise variance, and iii) the false alarm rate or the desired hit rate
 * AUC or area under the curve, maps a ROC to a single scalar value.
-A classifier's AUC is equvivlent to the probability that it will rank a random positive instance higher than a random negative instance
+A classifier's AUC is equivalent to the probability that it will rank a random positive instance higher than a random negative instance

 --- &twocol